Smallville season 1: Writing

 Ground rules for story development were established at the outset.
-Part of the marketing pitch, "no flights, no tights" dictated that Clark would not wear the Superman costume, nor would he fly.
+Part of the marketing pitch, "no flights, no tights" dictated that Clark Kent would not wear the Superman costume, nor would he fly.
 After initial discussion of possible storylines, a second rule decreed that Clark could never directly kill anyone.
-This created a dilemma since Clark must be able to defeat the "bad guys" from week to week.
-A solution was developed in later episodes with the introduction of the Belle Reve sanitarium (Belle Reve is a Federal prison for metahumans and other supervillains in the comics).
+This created a dilemma since Clark would be able to defeat the "bad guys" from week to week.
+A solution was developed in later episodes with the introduction of the Belle Reve sanitarium; Belle Reve is a federal prison for metahumans and other supervillains in the comics.

-After setting the ground rules, Gough and Millar conceived ideas that facilitated week-to-week story development.
+After setting the ground rules, developers and showrunners Alfred Gough and Miles Millar conceived ideas that facilitated week-to-week story development.
 For example, kryptonite's role was expanded to include enhancement of the sins of the antagonist: instead of creating physical monsters, exposure to kryptonite would amplify their personal demons.
 This was not treated as literally in the pilot and "Metamorphosis" as it was in later episodes.
 In "Cool", it was "the 'cool' kid literally [becoming] cool, needing human body heat to stay alive".
 After several episodes, the writers developed a story that would help establish the show as more than a "villain of the week" series.
-The ninth episode ("Rogue"), which took longer than usual to develop due to its divergence from the standard formula, became their first "true crime story" and demonstrated that Smallville could include more than kryptonite-powered villains.
+The ninth episode, "Rogue", which took longer than usual to develop due to its divergence from the standard formula, became their first "true crime story" and demonstrated that Smallville could include more than kryptonite-powered villains.